Where Did Ron DeSantis Go to College?

 - In April, DeSantis received an honorary doctorate in humanities from Liberty University.

-Florida Gov. Ron DeSantis has been grabbing national headlines for his culture war policies, which include new laws impacting the LGBTQ+ community, his escalating battle with Disney, and attempts to reconstruct higher education in the state.
+Florida Gov. Ron DeSantis has been grabbing national headlines for his culture war policies, which include new laws impacting the LGBTQ+ community, his takeover of New College of Florida,, and attempts to reconstruct higher education in the state.

 Among the most controversial bills DeSantis signed in the last two years are bills attempting to eliminate "woke" ideology across Florida's educational system such as the Stop the Wrongs to Our Kids and Employees (Stop WOKE) Act.